-- 1. Prior to the beginning of subsequent academic years all current students must submit the Annual Health, Safety and Technical Standards Self Evaluation form (found in the forms section of this document) for validation of health status and ability to meet the safety and technical standards. - 2.
-Students with ODS approved accommodations may be asked to provide documentation to ODS at that time to verify that they continue to meet the safety and technical standards yearly and as deemed necessary. - 3.
-Students with newly identified/diagnosed concerns will follow the procedure outlined in the previous section (Initial Verification...) - 4.
-ODS will review submitted documents to determine continued eligibility for reasonable accommodations and consult with the Department of Nursing.
-ODS may: - a.
-Request additional information and/or documentation for the student; and/or: - b.
-Until a decision is made, the individual will not be allowed to participate in clinical courses. - 5.
-Failure to follow through with providing appropriate documentation as requested may result in dismissal from the program related to the inability to meet the safety and technical standards.
+- 1. Prior to the beginning of subsequent academic years, each current student must submit the Annual Health, Safety and Technical Standards Self Evaluation form (found in the forms section of this document) for validation of health status and ability to meet the safety and technical standards. - 2.
+Failure to provide appropriate documentation as requested may result in the student's not being allowed to participate in clinical courses and/or dismissal from the program based on the inability to meet the safety and technical standards.